GroundingME: Exposing the Visual Grounding Gap in MLLMs through Multi-Dimensional Evaluation: Introduction

 The rise of Multimodal Large Language Models (MLLMs) represents a paradigm shift in artificial intelligence, offering unprecedented capabilities in joint vision and language understanding~\cite{liu2023llava,gpt4v,gemini,bai2025qwen2}.
 Visual grounding~\cite{xiao2024towards,pantazopoulos2025towards}, the task of localizing a specific region in an image based on a natural language description, also known as Referring Expression Comprehension (REC)~\cite{qiao2020referring,nagaraja2016modeling,kazemzadeh2014referitgame}, stands as a fundamental capability for these models.
 It is the bedrock for enabling complex, language-driven interactions, facilitating precise, real-world applications from robotic instruction~\cite{zeng2023large,wang2024large} to detailed image editing~\cite{shuai2024survey,brooks2023instructpix2pix}.

 However, the remarkable reasoning abilities demonstrated by MLLMs are largely untested in complex grounding scenarios.
 As shown in \cref{fig:example}, early benchmarks~\cite{yu2016modeling_refcoco,mao2016generation,hu2023beyond} are fundamentally limited to simple phrases or basic spatial relations in uncluttered scenes (e.g., ``the vase on the right"), failing to assess the fine-grained appearance discrimination, language understanding, and complex spatial reasoning that modern MLLMs claim to possess.
 While recent works \cite{wei2024large,chen2025revisiting} have attempted to increase task difficulty with longer descriptions, they often fail to increase the actual reasoning complexity, as models can easily take a shortcut by relying on simple keyword matching (e.g., a unique class name) while bypassing the complex attribute and spatial information.
-As a result, recent models have already achieved over 90\% accuracy~\cite{bai2025qwen2,xiaomi2025mimo,v2507glm,wang2025internvl3} on the RefCOCO series~\cite{yu2016modeling_refcoco,mao2016generation} and nearly 90\% accuracy~\cite{v2507glm} on the latest Ref-L4~\cite{chen2025revisiting}, indicating that existing benchmarks can no longer measure the upper limits of model capabilities or differentiate their true grounding abilities.
-Additionally, these works overlook the model ability to reject a description when its fine-grained details do not precisely match the visual evidence, which is critical for safety and reliability in real-world applications such as autonomous driving~\cite{cui2024survey,gao2024survey} and human-robot interaction~\cite{su2023recent,kim2024understanding}.
+As a result, recent models have already achieved over 90\% accuracy~\cite{bai2025qwen2,xiaomi2025mimo,v2507glm,wang2025internvl3} on the RefCOCO series~\cite{yu2016modeling_refcoco,mao2016generation} and nearly 90\% accuracy~\cite{v2507glm} on Ref-L4~\cite{chen2025revisiting}, indicating that existing benchmarks can no longer differentiate the true grounding abilities of current models.
+Additionally, these works overlook the model ability to reject a description when its fine-grained details do not precisely match the visual evidence, which is critical for safety and reliability in real-world applications.